ConstrArt/ConstrArt.github.io/portfolio.md

 the more complex final design.
 The constituting parts and the whole design  are well proportionate since we take care that they respect the classical rule of "sectio aurea".

-There are now five projects: Running - Lines - Kites - Greetings - Random - Folding.
+There are now six projects: Running - Lines - Kites - Greetings - Random - Folding.
 You can access each project by clicking the following icons.

 [![Folding](/assets/img/experiment.jpg)](/portfolio/running) | [![Folding](/assets/img/lines1.jpg)](/portfolio/lines) | [![Folding](/assets/img/cK01.jpg)](/portfolio/kites) |